Submit an Entry

 - Additional instructions (for example, “click on the XYZ campaign tab”)

-To receive outlined pricing all entries must be submitted by 11:59 PM ET on the deadline dates.
-There is no limit to the number of categories a submission may be entered.
-In addition, there is no limit to the number of entries submitted by one entrant.
+There is no limit to the number of categories a submission may be entered into.
+In addition, there is no limit to the number of submissions that can be made by one entrant.

 Preferred method of payment is by credit card.

-Refunds: There are no refunds for entry withdrawals even if it is before the official deadline.
-Entries cannot be cancelled or removed from the competition after July 19, 2013.
+Refunds: There are no refunds once an entry has been submitted, even if the entry is withdrawn from competition.
+Entries cannot be removed from the competition after July 25th.

 - Click here to submit your entry now.